wp-plugins/contextual-related-posts/readme.txt

 *crp_title* : Filter for the post title for each of the related posts

 I'll be adding more filters eventually.
 If you are looking for any particular filter do raise a post in the <a href="http://wordpress.org/support/plugin/contextual-related-posts">support forum</a> requesting the same.

-== Wishlist ==

-Below are a few features that I plan on implementing in future versions of the plugin.
-However, there is no fixed time-frame for this and largely depends on how much time I can contribute to development.

-* Select random posts if there are no similar posts
-* Exclude display on select categories and tags
-* Restrict related posts to same category
-* Better relevance tweaking
-* Limit characters in content that is compared
-* Improved Custom post support
-* Multi-site support
-* Ready-made styles
-* Upload your own default thumbnail

-If you would like a feature to be added, or if you already have the code for the feature, you can let me know by <a href="http://wordpress.org/support/plugin/contextual-related-posts">posting in this forum</a>.